reg223/LanGrader/README.md

 As of now, I am unsure whether have I successfully created the desired model.

+### Some thought process

+There were two approaches that came to me.
+The first one is rather simple: a text-regression model that spits out some value between 0 and 1 using RELU or sigmoid indicating quality.
+This solves the basic requirement nice and easy.

+An alternative model would be more generic but expandable: multi-label classification.
+I got this idea from a previous project in my internship.
+The justification for this method is the variety of results it could provide with just a single model: it could ideally provide the topic (through generic tags like the imdb movie tags), the rating/ranking of argument (through levels 1 through 10, or some ordinal scale such as the letter grade), and the stance of the argument simultaneously.
+Doing so would demand more preprocessing than what the current IBM dataset provides, and most likely more data due to increased complexity.

 ### Method 1: training locally with torch/transformer

 For the versions of code, please see ```p1_theModel```.